nitin-is-me/the-blog-zone-client/README.md

 ### Show what you feel about a post
 You can comment on a post to tell what you feel about the post, and can delete it whenever you want.

+### Change account information anytime (26/04/25)
+You can change your display name, and password by clicking on the top left icon on dashboard page.
+I haven't added the functionality of changing username yet, but I'll add it soon.
+Spaces in password and username are not allowed now.

 --------------
 ### Contribute to the project
 The Blog Zone is an open source project, hence it welcomes all improvements from anyone interested.
 New features will be coming soon, thanks!